Speyll/dotfiles/README.md

 ### Removing unsed services
 in `/var/service/`<br />
 you can remove things like TTY3, TTY4, TTY5, TTY6, and SSHD (if you don't use them) don't worry they are just symlinks so they can easily be restored<br />

+**ps:** my keybindings are all in `~/. config/bspwm/sxhkdrc` they are all commented so if you want to know which keybind do what or want to change it to your likings it's all there!<br />